DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 in the form of Tags and custom fields.
 Tags allow users to filter, sort, and report objects in ways the base object is not totally proficient in doing.

-Endpoint Meta Importer provides a means to apply tags and custom fields to endpoints in mass via a CSV file.
-Tags and customs fields are stored in the format of column:row, so in following exmaple:
+Endpoint Meta Importer provides a means to apply arbitrary tags and custom fields to endpoints in mass via a CSV file.
+Tags and customs fields are stored in the format of column:row.

+Here is a very simple example with only two columns:

 ```
 private_dns                  | team                | public_facing